Lorenz map, inequality ordering and curves based on multidimensional rearrangements: Introduction

 Dispersion in multivariate distributions is not adequately described by the Lorenz curve of each marginal, and a genuinely multidimensional approach is needed.
 Even for utilitarian welfare inequality, \cite{AB:1982} motivate the need for the multidimensional approach initiated by \cite{fisher:1956}.
 More generally, the literature on multidimensional inequality of outcomes and its measurement is vast, as evidenced by many recent surveys, see for instance \cite{DL:2012}, \cite{AB:2014}, \cite{AZ:2020}.
 We only discuss it insofar as it relates to the Lorenz curve.

-Multivariate extensions have been proposed for the Lorenz curve, most notably \citeauthor{Taguchi:72a} (\citeyear{Taguchi:72a}, \citeyear{Taguchi:72b}), \cite{arnold:1983}, and \citeauthor{koshevoy:1996} (\citeyear{koshevoy:1996}, \citeyear{koshevoy:1999}).
-They are reviewed in \cite{marshall:1979} and \cite{SJ:2014} and discussed in more details in the next subsection.
-We contribute to this literature with a vector version of the \cite{gastwirth:1971} formulation of the Lorenz map, based on a multivariate reordering of the data, with optimal transport rearrangement theory.
-With this reordering, we emulate the features of the Lorenz curve that most contributed to its success: we derive a tool to compute the share of each resource held by the subset of the population below any given rank, and we provide tools to visualize and compare inequality in multivariate distributions.
+Multivariate extensions have been proposed for the Lorenz curve, most notably \citeauthor{Taguchi:72a} (\citeyear{Taguchi:72a}, \citeyear{Taguchi:72b}), \cite{arnold:1983}, and \citeauthor{koshevoy:1996} (\citeyear{koshevoy:1996}, \citeyear{koshevoy:1999})\footnote{More recently, subsequent to our work, \cite{HM:2022} also adopt a multivariate rearrangement approach to the definition of multi-attribute Lorenz curves.
+They adopt a center-outward approach (see \cite{HBCM:2021}), which is better suited to define notions of middle class.}.
+They are reviewed in \cite{marshall:1979} and \cite{SJ:2014} and discussed in more details in section~\ref{sec:comparison}, where we compare them to our proposal.
+We contribute to this literature with a vector version of the \cite{gastwirth:1971} formulation of the Lorenz curve.
+We provide an implementable criterion to measure and compare inequality in multivariate distributions, which emulates the features of the Lorenz curve that most contributed to its success.